 Pupils who consistently show good standards of behaviour and effort set by the school will be rewarded.
 Rewards will include:

-- Verbal praise

-- House Points

-- Recognition of success within the Models of Good Behaviour system

-- Certificates given out in Celebration Assembly

-- Stickers and stamps
+- Verbal praise - House Points - Recognition of success within the Models of Good Behaviour system - Champions of Learning certificates given out in Celebration Assembly - Stickers and stamps - My Personal Best trophy awards at the end of each term.